Chemaclass/chemaclass.com/content/books/oeur/en/10-2015-diciembre.md

 We don't know when the last time will be, when we will dream, breathe, or desire.
 Let's make each moment ours without excuses, without possible tomorrows that never come, without "there will be other moments" or "I'm not sure."
 Self-assurance is our main key to happiness and our confidence, as well as its continuous pursuit.

-It's not about finding an untouchable and infinite happiness but about building ourselves to end up being what we truly desire in this place that no one decided, and apparently, we all find ourselves, under the bliss of a devastating yet sweet time.
+It's not about seeking unattainable and endless happiness.
+Instead, it's about shaping ourselves to become what we genuinely want in this place that no one chose, where we all exist, amidst the mix of challenging yet sweet moments.

 I couldn't smile until I decided to improvise with myself.
 And now, everything is possible.

 ---

 ## We Will Die

 ```
 I will die.
 We will all die.
 Cries, memories, and longing,